MaxArt2501/p-slides/readme.md

 > [!NOTE]
 > Keep in mind that the `p-group` attribute takes precedence over the name specified in the index attribute.

+Fragment groups can also be used to bind speaker notes to a fragment without the need to set a `p-fragment` attribute with the same index on the note.
+See the section about speaker notes ahead.

 ### Deck modes

 P-Slides has three visualization modes, which can be cycled using <kbd>Alt-M</kbd> and <kbd>Alt-Shift-M</kbd> (by